Buford, Wyoming: History

 The town was put up for auction on April 5, 2012, with the highest bid of $900,000 having been made by two then-unidentified Vietnamese men.
-Later, it was revealed that one of them was Phạm Đình Nguyên.
+Later, it was revealed that one of them was Pham Dinh Nguyen.
 The new owners sold "PhinDeli" brand coffee, imported from Vietnam, in the convenience store.
 In 2013, the new Vietnamese owner re-branded the site as "PhinDeli Town Buford".
-Nguyen never lived in the town and only visited it occasionally.
-Sammons managed the store for months and then Albany County native Jason Hirsh took over management while his son and nephew maintained the property and lived on site.
-In September 2017, Hirsh resigned and the store was boarded up.
+In September 2017, the manager resigned and the store was boarded up.
+The GasBuddy.com website indicated the PhinDeli fuel station/mini-market is running and has been since at least August 2021.
+In 2024, the owner announced the addition of a diesel fuel island.